nishi-v/dkluter_ai_response_streamlit/README.md

 ### Step 5: Create a csv file
-Create a CSV file in desired format and save it in root folder.
+Create a CSV file in desired format and save it in csv_files folder.
 Ensure the CSV file follows this structure.
 The columns for Title, Description, Tags, Fields, Time, and JSON Response can be left empty—these will be automatically filled by the script.

 | S.No. | Image | Types | Title | Description | Tags | Fields | Time | Json Response |